Statement on the Administration and Distribution of the 16-19 Bursary Fund Scheme 2023-24

 - You must be ordinarily resident in the United Kingdom.

 - You must be participating in a Sixth Form course at Myton School which lasts for 30 weeks or more.

 The fund has two elements:

-1. A guaranteed bursary of £1200 per year for young people in the following defined vulnerable groups:
+1. A bursary worth up to £1,200 per year for young people who have a financial need and who are in the following defined vulnerable groups:

 - In care

 - Care leavers

 - Young people in receipt of Income Support or Universal Credit in their own right

 - Disabled young people in receipt of both Employment Support Allowance and Disability Living Allowance or Personal Independence Payments.

 2. Discretionary awards made by the school to young people in ways that best fit their needs and circumstances and which are targeted at those who face the greatest financial barriers to participation.